somoire/Quotes/README.md

 Form can submit empty values and can't be reset.

 ### Behaviour Driven Development
-* The program should return "(Title name) is required" when the user leaves a form value empty.<br> Input Example:" "<br>
+* The program should return "Input Title" when the user leaves a form value empty.<br> Input Example:" "<br>
 Output Example: "Author is required

-* When the user clicks on the like or dislike buttons the value beside it should increase by 1.<br>
+* When the user places the cursor on either the 0 values in the details, on clicking on either of the two, the value should increase by 1.<br>
 Input Example:(click "like")<br>
 Output Example: Like = +1<br>